DinoHub-SubT/dsta_deploy/docs/docker/local-docker-ugv.md

-# Local UAV Docker Setup
+# Local UGV Docker Setup

 Docker install all the repository dependencies as *docker images*.